openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 a.
 For a *static* field:

--  The result of an object reference expression evaluation is discarded.
+The result of an *object reference expression* evaluation is discarded.

--  The result is the value of the specified class variable in the class or interface that is the type of the object reference expression if the field is a non-blank *const* field.
+The result of the *field access expression* is *value* or *variable* of the static field in the class or interface that is the type of the *object reference expression*:

--  The result is a variable (the specified class variable in the class that is the object reference type) if the field is a blank *const*, or is not *const*, while the field access occurs in a class variable initializer, or a static initializer.
+-  If the field is not *readonly*, then the result is *variable*, and its value can be changed.

+-  If the field is *readonly*, then the result is the *value* (except where the *field access* occurs in a class initializer (see :ref:`Class Initializer`).

 .. index::
    field access expression